What Is Taproot and How Does It Benefit Bitcoin?

 The privacy implications of Taproot are perhaps the most important part of the upgrade.
 By introducing Schnorr signatures and key aggregation, multisignature contracts no longer look different from single signature contracts, providing privacy to all Taproot users.

-Taproot also introduces significant privacy benefits through the integration of MAST.
+Taproot also introduced significant privacy benefits through the integration of MAST.
 As discussed above, Taproot allows bitcoin to be locked to many scripts at once.
 However, when spending bitcoin from a Taproot output, the spender need not reveal every possible script that could have unlocked the bitcoin; only the script which they actually used.
 In the majority of cases, Taproot users will likely use the pay-to-public-key option, allowing them to keep any backup options they might have planned private.